Permafrost/Tundra/README.md

       Name           Pattern
       -------------  --------------------------------------------
-      datetime       [ISO8601]/XML datetime
+      datetime       [ISO8601] XML datetime
       datetime.jdbc  yyyy-MM-dd HH:mm:ss.SSS
-      date           [ISO8601]/XML date
+      date           [ISO8601] XML date
       date.jdbc      yyyy-mm-dd
-      time           [ISO8601]/XML time
+      time           [ISO8601] XML time
       time.jdbc      HH:mm:ss
       milliseconds   Number of milliseconds since the Epoch, January 1, 1970 00:00:00.000 GMT (Gregorian)

   Custom datetime patterns can be specified using [java.text.SimpleDateFormat] compatible patterns.

   * Inputs:
     * `$datetime.pattern` is an optional datetime pattern that `$datetime` is formatted as.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
     * `$duration` is the duration to be added to the current datetime.
     * `$duration.pattern` is an optional duration pattern that `$duration` conforms to.
-Defaults to an [ISO8601]/XML duration.
+Defaults to an [ISO8601] XML duration.
   * Outputs:
     * `$datetime` is the current datetime plus the given `$duration`.